ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 interpolating between the RRs is not completely straightforward.
 Using SciPy's interpolation package, it required a two-step process of first *extrapolating* the relative risks to a complete rectangular grid, and then *interpolating the extrapolated values* to the full rectangular GAxBW domain.
-Here is a summary of the procedure Nathaniel used to interpolate the LBWSG RRs for the large-scale food fortification project in 2021.
+Here is a description of the procedure Nathaniel used to interpolate the LBWSG RRs for the large-scale food fortification project in March 2021.

 #.  **Start at category midpoints:** We will assume that the relative risk
     at the *midpoint* of each